MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-power-bi-semantic-model-refresh.md

 To get started, you must complete the following prerequisites:

-- Enable Apache Airflow Jobs in your Tenant.
+- Enable Apache Airflow Job in your Tenant.

   > [!NOTE]
-  > Since Apache Airflow Jobs are in preview state, you need to enable it through your tenant admin.
-If you already see Apache Airflow Jobs, your tenant admin may have already enabled it.
+  > Since Apache Airflow job is in preview state, you need to enable it through your tenant admin.
+If you already see Apache Airflow Job, your tenant admin may have already enabled it.

-  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand "Users can create and use Apache Airflow Jobs (preview)" section.
+  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand "Users can create and use Apache Airflow Job (preview)" section.
   2. Select Apply.

   :::image type="content" source="media/apache-airflow-jobs/enable-apache-airflow-job-tenant.png" lightbox="media/apache-airflow-jobs/enable-apache-airflow-job-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant.":::